jejacks0n/teaspoon/README.md

        /teabag/default?grep=calculator%20should%20add%20two%20numbers.
 ```

-The Calculator function object is defined but it does not have an add method (undefined is not a function).
-Now we just need to finish it up and make the test pass by adding the `add` method to Calculator.
+Now we just need make the test pass.
+Let's implement the `add` method on Calculator.

 ```coffeescript
   add: (a, b) ->
     a + b
 ```

-Run `rake teabag` again and you should have your first passing spec!
+Run `rake teabag` again - that spec should now be passing!

-Start up your rails server and visit [localhost:3000/teabag](http://localhost:3000/teabag) to run the specs in the browser.
+If you'd prefer, you can also run your tests in the browser.
+Fire up your Rails server and visit [localhost:3000/teabag](http://localhost:3000/teabag) to run the specs.

 ## Usage